The Transition The Biblical Bridge: Examining the Great Commission Strategy

 The Book of Acts does not begin a new story; it continues the one recorded in the Gospels.
 While the Gospels document everything Jesus "began to do and teach," Acts documents His continued work from His position at the right hand of the Father.
 This "Biblical Bridge" reveals the shift from Christ’s physical presence to His leading through the Church.

-Anchored in the teaching of Dr. John MacArthur, this transition is revealed through Lens 1: God’s Plan (The Great Commission Strategy).
-It shows that the mission was never intended to be a local movement but a global rollout of the Gospel.
+Anchored in the teaching of Dr. John MacArthur, this transition is revealed through the application of our “7 Lens Protocol”.
+In Lens 1: God’s Plan (The Great Commission Strategy), you will see that the mission was never intended to be a local movement but a global rollout of the Gospel.

-As we move across this bridge, we examine the forty-day interval where Jesus "opened the minds" of the disciples as they prepared for Lens 2: The Holy Spirit’s Role.
-This transition identifies the “Active Administrator” (The Holy Spirit) who provides the promised power that transforms timid followers into bold witnesses.
+As we move across this bridge from the gospels to Acts, we examine the forty-day interval where Jesus "opened the minds" of the disciples as they prepared for Lens 2: The Holy Spirit’s Role.
+This transition identifies the presence of The Holy Spirit who provides the promised power that transforms timid followers into bold witnesses.
 The Resurrection was not an ending, but the ignition for the Great Commission—the world’s most important and exciting story.

 The Transition: From the Gospels to the Book of Acts

-This section explores the bridge between what Jesus began to do in His earthly ministry and what He continues to do through the Church.
-Please use these queries to start your own investigation in our Research Hub.
+Use these questions in our Interactive Research Hub to explore the bridge between what Jesus began to do in His earthly ministry and what He continues to do through the Church.

 1. Lens 1 - God's Sovereign Plan

-• Query: "In the transition from the Gospels to Acts, how does Jesus' role change from being physically present on earth to leading the mission from heaven?
-Use the MacArthur sermons to explain God's plan for this shift."
+• Question: "In the transition from the Gospels to Acts, how does Jesus' role change from being physically present on earth to leading the mission from heaven?"

 2. Lens 2 - The Holy Spirit's Role

-• Query: "Jesus spoke about a 'Promise from the Father' regarding the Holy Spirit.
-Based on the sermons, how does this promise become the power for the Church in the Book of Acts?"
+• Question: "Jesus spoke about a 'Promise from the Father' regarding the Holy Spirit.
+How does this promise become the power for the Church in the Book of Acts?"

 3. Lens 3 - The Message About Jesus

-• Query: "What specific evidence is highlighted in the transition between these two books that proved to the disciples—and should prove to us—that Jesus truly rose from the dead?"
+• Question:"What specific evidence is highlighted in the transition between Luke and Acts that proved to the disciples—and should prove to us—that Jesus truly rose from the dead?"

 4. Lens 4 - Biblical Roots

-• Query: "How do the events at the very beginning of Acts show that the Old Testament promises about the Messiah and the Spirit are finally coming true?"
+• Question: "How do the events at the very beginning of Acts show that the Old Testament promises about the Messiah and the Spirit are finally coming true?"

 5. Lens 5 - The Response to the Gospel

-• Query: "The disciples were told to wait in Jerusalem before starting their mission.
+• Question: "The disciples were told to wait in Jerusalem before starting their mission.
 How did this time of waiting prepare them for the challenges and the growth they would soon face?"

 6. Lens 6 - The New Testament Bridge